(updated June 2020)

 Within global Christianity, this same report projects:

-The combined Evangelical and Charismatic/Pentecostal 13% of global population is growing at 1.9%.
+The combined Evangelicals and Charismatics/Pentecostals—13% of global population—is growing at 1.9%.

-To increase more than non-believers, believers would have to increase by 46 M of the 90 M next year.
+To increase more than non-believers, believers would have to increase by 46 M of the 90 M this year.

-On top of a steady 2% increase of believers, another steady trend came into focus near the end of 2017—multiplying movements of rapidly reproducing churches and disciples.
+On top of a steady 2% increase of believers, another steady trend came into focus near the end of 2017—multiplying movements of rapidly reproducing churches and disciples (see Astonishing Movement Multiplication).